 - (Optional) Change the default local Autonomous System Number (ASN).

-- Click ADD VPN and give the new VPN a Name.
+- Click ADD VPN and give the new VPN a Name and optional Description.

 - Select a Local IP Address from the drop-down menu.

-- Select a public IP address if you want the VPN to connect over the Internet.
+- Select the public IP address if you want the VPN to connect over the Internet.

 - For Remote Public IP, enter the address of your on-premises VPN endpoint.